'It was hell:' Ketamine shot sends Minneapolis man into intensive care, renews calls for investigation

 “We have seen the social media discussion and Rep. Noor’s concerns about the care a patient received in our system,” Hennepin Healthcare spokeswoman Christine Hill said in a statement.
 “We do not discuss individual patient care publicly, but when a patient or family member has concerns we answer their questions about the medical decisions that were made.”

-Johnson declined to comment on the incident beyond Wulfing’s post, which has been shared more than 10,000 times and reposted to other social media platforms.
+Johnson declined to comment beyond Wulfing’s post, which has been shared more than 10,000 times and reposted to other social media platforms.

 The allegations come as Minneapolis police face widespread criticism of racial profiling following the death of George Floyd in police custody.
-They also come in the aftermath of a 2018 civil rights investigation that found paramedics sedated people in Minneapolis, sometimes at the urging of police, against the pleas of patients and in some cases without clear explanation as to why.
+They also come in the aftermath of a 2018 civil rights investigation that found paramedics sedated people in Minneapolis, sometimes at the urging of police, against the pleas of patients and in some cases without explaining why.

 “It’s absolutely stunning to see this repeated again,” said Carl Elliott, a bioethicist at the University of Minnesota.
 “Did Hennepin learn nothing at all from the events of 2018? … Why would anyone believe what Hennepin executives say this time around?”